GREK643/GREK643/README.md

 - 👋 Hi, I’m @GREK643
 - 👀 I’m interested in machine learning, econometrics, statistics and economics
-- 🌱 I’m currently learning python,c++
+- 🌱 I’m currently learning Python, R, C++, Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...